ZZ-Cat/CRSFforArduino/README.md

 Generally speaking, if the host microcontroller's UART peripheral supports 420k bauds (or higher), it is a likely candidate for CRSF for Arduino.
 Bonus points if the microcontroller has DMA (Direct Memory Access), because this helps immensely to capture RC data & send out telemetry data.

-The only limitation so far is the microcontroller's ability to change the UART's data order.
-CRSF requires data to be transmitted & received in MSB (Most Significant Bit) First.
-Traditionally, UART is transmitted & received in LSB (Least Significant Bit) First.
-ATSAMD21 & ATSAMD51 microcontrollers are the only two Arduino-compatible microcontrollers (that I am aware of) that have the ability to select what data order the UART is sent & received as.

 I am now aware that Arduino are making an R4 of their UNO & Adafruit are making a Metro M7.
 This is exciting news for me, because I would like to make these development boards fully compatible with CRSF for Arduino as & when their respective underlying code & toolchain support is added.

 ## AVR based microcontrollers are not compatible